jonnyzzz/TeamCity.Node/README.md

 In this sample you will find
 =============================
-- TeamCity server plugin
+- TeamCity server and agent plugin bindle
-- With `teamcity-plugin.xml`
 - Plugin version will be patched if building with IDEA build runner in TeamCity
-- Run configuration to run/debug plugin under TeamCity (use `http://localhost:8111/bs`)
+- Run configuration `server` to run/debug plugin under TeamCity (use `http://localhost:8111/bs`)
 - One jar containing
 -- server plugin classes
 -- server plugin web resources (with pre-configured IDEA settings to support references to TeamCity)